karbachinsky/fork_aware_dict/README.md

-# Python CoW memory leak free dict.
+# Python copy-on-write memory leak free dict.
 For really huge dictionaries used in multi-process python programs.